Euren, Wisconsin

-Euren is an unincorporated community in the town of Lincoln, Kewaunee County, Wisconsin, United States.
+Euren (pronounced like "urine") is an unincorporated community in the town of Lincoln, Kewaunee County, Wisconsin, United States.
 It sits at the junction of County Highways C and S, 8 mi west of Algoma.

 It has been noted on lists of unusual place names because of its pronunciation being similar to the word "urine".

 History

 Euren Is an old German settlement located In northern Kewaunee County within the boundaries of the Town of Lincoin along County Trunk S between Algoma and Dyckesville.
-Pronounced Oy-ren, It was settled and named by early German setlers called Bottkols who named their new home after a small village in Germany.
+Pronounced Oy-ren, It was settled and named by early German settlers called Bottkols who named their new home after a small village in Germany.